jcblaisecruz02/awd-lstm/README.md

 ```

 # Finetuning Language Models
 To finetune on a dataset, you'll need the saved vocabulary file and the pretrained weights.
 For text datasets, you will need to preprocess them such that each sample is separated by a blank line (the code replaces this with an ```<eos>``` token.)
-Here's an example finetuning the iMDB dataset on a pretrained model trained using WikiText-103
+Here's an example finetuning the iMDB dataset on a pretrained model trained using WikiText-103:
 ```
 python awd_lstm/main.py --path=data/imdb --train=train.txt --valid=valid.txt --test=test.txt --output=imdb_finetuned --bs=60 --bptt=60 --epochs=10 --use_var_bptt --tie_weights --load_vocab --vocab_file=vocab.pth --use_pretrained --pretrained_file=pretrained_wt103.pth --gpu=0
 ```

+If you need an example for how to preprocess data, I provide a version of the iMDB Sentiments dataset [here](https://www.kaggle.com/jcblaise/imdb-sentiments).
+The .csv files are for classification and the .txt files are for language model finetuning.

 I cannot, at the moment, provide my own pretrained WikiText-103 models.
 For the results involving pretrained models, I adapted the pretrained weights provided by [FastAI](https://www.fast.ai/) for now (compatible checkpoint [here](https://storage.googleapis.com/blaisecruz/ulmfit/pretrained_wt103.zip)).
 More details are in the **To-do** section below.